Skip to main content

 Explore case

 This case challenged the government’s refusal to provide access to documentation on the export of arms to Saudi Arabia from 2016-2020 on the basis that this was a disproportionate interference with a fundamental right.
 This was dismissed by the High Court who argued that the right to access information is an ‘ordinary’ right that can be limited on national security and economic grounds as met in this case.
-An appeal of this decision is pending at the Supreme Court.
+The Supreme Court upheld the High Court’s decision.

 Complaint Against the Minister of Industry, Commerce and Tourism Through an ‘Ordinary Administrative Procedure’